zhaorz/Touch-Calculator/README.md

             $ sudo pip install -U py2app

-#### Build (optional):
+3. **Build** *(optional)*

     To create a standalone applet from the source.
 Not included because the file size is much larger (~17 MB).

             $ python setup.py py2app

     This creates a directory named 'dist' that contains the app.
 A directory named 'build' is also created that contains intermediate files. 'build' is unnecessary after packaging, so it can be removed with

             $ rm -rf build